 There are many options to choose from!
 You can buy pre-made vegan advent calendars that are already filled with surprises, or you can make your own.

 If you’re short on time and don’t want to add more hustle to your (already crazy) Christmas prep schedule, you can choose a store-bought vegan advent calendar.
 There are so many options out there these days.
-Here are just a few:
+Here are the current most popular on Amazon.
+And here are a few of our favorites:

 - Moo-Free Dairy-Free Chocolate Advent Calendar (Super cute for kids since the chocolate tastes like milk chocolate and not too dark.)